alien4cloud/alien4cloud.github.io/documentation/3.0.0/admin_guide/installation_configuration.md

 ## Specific appender for the deployment logs

-{% info %}
-<h5>Premium feature</h5>
-This section refers to a premium feature.
-{% endinfo %}

-Alien4Cloud premium offer the possibilty to see / search deployment logs from premium orchestrators.
+Alien4Cloud offer the possibilty to see / search deployment logs from orchestrators.
 Since Alien 1.4, a specific logger is used for this events.

 {% highlight bash %}